Saibot393/LocknKey/README.md

 - Lock DC: the difficulty class of a lock, used for lockpicking
 - Lock break DC: the difficulty class to break a lock
 - Required Lockpicking successes: to set how many successes are necessary to pick this lock (crits count as 2)
+- Custom Popups: to set custom Popup messages for certain player actions
+- Lock Sound [Token only]:to set the sound set used for interactions with this lock
 #### Tokens/Items:
 - Lockpick formula: an additional formula added to lockpicking rolls (for items only the best formula in the inventory is used)
 - Override Lockpick formula: to override the standard formula for this token/the owner